xavierjefferson/Hangfire.FluentNHibernateStorage/README.md

 FluentNHibernate storage implementation of [Hangfire](http://hangfire.io/) - fire-and-forget, delayed and recurring tasks runner for .NET.
 Scalable and reliable background job runner.
 Supports multiple servers, CPU and I/O intensive, long-running and short-running jobs.

-This implementation supports Hangfire storage with intended primary support on MS SQL Server, MySQL, PostgreSQL, Oracle, and DB2.
-Firebird is also an option.
+This implementation supports Hangfire storage with intended primary support on MS SQL Server, MySQL, PostgreSQL, Oracle, Firebird, and DB/2.
 Though FluentNHibernate supports SQLite, MS Access (Jet), and SQL Server Compact Edition, none of these proved to work, and there's no plan to support them.

 ## Installation